Calamos Supports Greece

 Greek Mummy Portraits, Funerary Building Discovered in Fayoum, Egypt.
 Credit: Ministry of Tourism and Antiquities

-The finds, believed to be from the Ptolemaic and Roman periods, were made at the Garza village archaeological site, where experts have been carrying out excavations since 2016.
+The finds, believed to be from the Ptolemaic and Roman periods, were made at the Garza village archaeological site, where experts have been excavating since 2016.

 The archaeological site at Fayoum